 The loss of a key person could result in:

-Business protection can help your business continue to trade if you were to lose an owner or employee who is important to your business.
+A business protection policy can help your business continue to trade if you were to lose an owner or employee who is important to your business.
 It can help you to replace key individuals, repay debts or provide funds provided to purchase shares from the deceased owner’s estate, giving you added peace of mind that your business could live on.

 While you can replace assets, premises or material goods, replacing a key person is not nearly as easy.
 Having the relevant protection policies in place will help you to ensure that your business can survive the loss of a key person – including yourself.